Siguza/IOHIDeous/docs/index.md

 ### Getting access

-Before we can do anything else, we have to look at how we can actually get access to thing we wanna play with, i.e. how we can spawn an `IOHIDUserClient` when `WindowServer` is holding the only available, and is there before us.
+Before we can do anything else, we have to look at how we can actually get access to thing we wanna play with, i.e. how we can spawn an `IOHIDUserClient` when `WindowServer` is holding the only available one.

 The first option I implemented was to just get `WindowServer`'s task port and "steal" its client with `mach_port_extract_right`.
-Works like a charm, the only problem is that this requires you to be root, and SIP to be disabled.
+Works like a charm, the only problem is that this requires both you to be root and SIP to be disabled.

 The next lower option is to simply `kill -9 WindowServer`.
-Still requires root, but at least that works with SIP fully enabled. `WindowServer` goes down, its UserClient gets cleaned up and we have plenty of time to spawn our own.
+Still requires root, but at least that works with SIP enabled. `WindowServer` goes down, its UserClient gets cleaned up and we have plenty of time to spawn our own.
 As a side effect, you'll also notice the system's entire graphical interface going down along with `WindowServer` - so we're not exactly stealthy at this point.

 I did some more digging and found that `WindowServer` actually lets go of its UserClient for a few seconds when a user logs out - more than enough time for us to grab it.
 So finally we have something that doesn't require us to run as root, but merely as the currently logged-in user, since we can easily force a logout with:

     launchctl reboot logout

 But can we go lower?
 Can we do this as any unprivileged user?
 TL;DR: Yes we can!
 First, we can try with some AppleScript trickery. `loginwindow` implements something called "AppleEventReallyLogOut" or "aevtrlgo" for short, which attempts to log the user out without a confirmation dialogue.
-For reasons of general insanity, `loginwindow` does not seem to verify where this event is coming from, so any unprivileged account such as, say, `nobody`, can get away with this:
+For reasons of apparent insanity, `loginwindow` does not seem to verify where this event is coming from, so any unprivileged account such as, say, `nobody`, can get away with this:

     osascript -e 'tell application "loginwindow" to «event aevtrlgo»'